Configuring Service Chaining with Security Groups

 Weighted Load-balancing

-Beginning with Cisco NX-OS 10.5(1)F, ePBR with micro-segmentation supports load-balancing traffic to service endpoints proportional to the configured weights of the endpoints.
+Beginning with Cisco NX-OS 10.5(1)F, ePBR with GPO supports load-balancing traffic to service endpoints proportional to the configured weights of the endpoints.

-Each service device has weight configuration.
+Each service endpoint configured inside a service-function can have a weight configuration.
 The weight range is 1-10.
-The total number of weights per service is up to 128.
-With no weights configured, all service-endpoints configured inside an EPBR service today are treated as having a weight of 1, and traffic is load-balanced through equal-cost multipath mechanisms.
+The total number of weights per service function is up to 128.
+The service-endpoints can be optionally configured based on the bandwidth or capacity of the device.
+If a service function is not configured with weights, all the service-endpoints configured inside the service function are considered to have a weight of 1, and the traffic is load-balanced through equal-cost multipath mechanism.

 During endpoint failures, endpoints with higher weights will be preferred over endpoints with lower weights to receive the traffic of the failed endpoints.